The City of Yarra has obligations to:

 - prevent death and serious injury by protecting the public, and

-- comply with Objective 6 of the Council Plan.
+- comply with Objective 6 of the Council Plan (a connected Yarra).

 Business case for active transport

 Investment in infrastructure for active transport offers a positive business case, including benefits such as reduced population health costs.

 Even clearer, the Australian Government Department of Prime Minister and Cabinet Office of Best Practice Regulation values a human life at $4.5 million in 2018 dollars.
 Safe travel infrastructure only needs to thwart two deaths per year for it to deliver a value of $9 million each year and thus offset the investment.

 Infrastructure for active transport and local area place making includes:

 - 30 km/h superblocks, with through traffic kept to the perimeter;